How is MBArC different from other grants?

 MBArC funds translational research projects that have the potential to improve patient and health care.
 Awards of up to $200,000 for a year are used for product definition studies (e.g. feasibility studies, prototype development, proof-of-concept studies) comprised of critical go/no-go milestones.
 Applicants who are invited to submit a full proposal work with the MBArC Program Office and/or mentors to validate their unmet medical need, and establish a technology development and commercialization strategy.
 Funded projects are actively managed by the Program Office under a market-focused project management oversight and decision-making plan.
 Continued funding of an MBArC project is contingent upon successful and timely completion of project milestones.

-A call for Letters of Intent for the 2021 funding cycle went out in October 2020.
-The next call is scheduled to go out in October 2021.
+A call for Letters of Intent for the 2022 funding cycle is scheduled to go out in late-October, 2021.
+For more information, please contact the Lead Program Manger Jaya Ghosh and Assistant Program Manager Kristin Hatton.

 Investigator: This funding opportunity is open to all faculty at MBArC participating institutions.
 Non-faculty applicants must identify a faculty member who is willing to sponsor their application.
 Having multiple investigators (one Principal Investigator and other Co-Investigators/Collaborators) is permitted but optional.